Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Introduction

 Mesoscale modeling offers an attractive framework to address these issues~\cite{zhigilei2005mesoscopic,volkov2010scaling,Volkov2010a,volkov2012heat}.
 It allows the direct incorporation of structural complexity, such as bundling, curvature, and intertube junctions into current-carrying networks, without relying on computationally expensive atomistic simulations or overly simplified continuum models.
 In particular, the use of structural descriptors may provide a compact and interpretable representation of key morphological features, thereby enabling a systematic exploration of how geometry and topology influence electron transport.

-Early theoretical work has highlighted the importance of geometric morphology in determining the physical properties of CNT films~\cite{kumar2005percolating,behnam2007computational}.
+Early theoretical work has highlighted the importance of structural morphology in determining the physical properties of CNT films~\cite{kumar2005percolating,behnam2007computational}.
 However, these studies focused on two-dimensional (2D) networks and did not include an atomistic description of the film structure.
 More recently, computational modeling has been used to understand the behavior of CNT films at a mesoscopic level.
-The methodology can generally be divided into two classes: (\textit{i}) the use of a mesoscopic tubular (MT) potential that describes inter-CNT interactions based on a continuous interatomic potential~\cite{zhigilei2005mesoscopic,volkov2010structural,Volkov2010a,volkov2012effect}, and (\textit{ii}) the mesoscopic distinct element method (MDEM), which enables the simulation of interactions between particles of arbitrary shapes~\cite{Ostanin2013,Wang2017,ostanin2018toward,Wang2018}.
-Simulations using these mesoscopic models have shown that various factors, particularly those related to underlying structure of the network, have a strong influence on mechanical and thermal properties~\cite{volkov2010structural,Lee2009,volkov2012heat,volkov2012effect,Wang2018}.
-In contrast to the 2D approximation representing CNTs as straight lines, the MT potential allows one to directly study the effects of CNT bending and bundling, as well as the construction of more complex structures~\cite{volkov2010scaling,Volkov2010a,volkov2010structural,Wittmaack2018,wittmaack2018mesoscopic,wittmaack2019phase}.
+The methodology can generally be divided into two classes: (\textit{i}) the use of a mesoscopic tubular (MT) potential that describes inter-CNT interactions based on a continuous interatomic potential~\cite{zhigilei2005mesoscopic,volkov2010structural,Volkov2010a,volkov2012effect}, and (\textit{ii}) the mesoscopic distinct element method (MDEM), which enables simulation of interactions between particles of arbitrary shapes~\cite{Ostanin2013,Wang2017,ostanin2018toward,Wang2018}.
+Simulations using these mesoscopic models have shown that various factors, particularly those related to the underlying structure of the network, strongly affect its mechanical and thermal properties~\cite{volkov2010structural,Lee2009,volkov2012heat,volkov2012effect,Wang2018}.
+In contrast to the 2D approximation representing CNTs as straight lines, the MT potential allows one to directly study the effects of CNT bending and bundling, as well as construct more complex structures~\cite{volkov2010scaling,Volkov2010a,volkov2010structural,Wittmaack2018,wittmaack2018mesoscopic,wittmaack2019phase}.
 For example, it has been shown that increased bending energy leads to an overall increase in film stability, defined as the tendency not to disintegrate into cellular structures consisting of individual bundles weakly connected to each other~\cite{volkov2010structural}.